 Read our corporate statement to find out how we are performing against our priorities.

 Who we are

-We normally meet 3 times a year where we receive a report from each assay office on its activities, and are supplied with statistical information which includes the number of articles assayed.
+We normally meet twice a year where we receive a report from each Assay Office on its activities, and are supplied with statistical information which includes the number of articles assayed.

 Assay Offices test the purity of precious metals, to protect consumers from buying fake items.
 If an item conforms with the legal requirements for purity, the Assay Office marks it with the appropriate hallmark.
 In the UK, a hallmark can only be applied by one of the 4 Assay Offices.